Real Estate Technology

 Today sophisticated real estate owners and operators have already gone paperless and online with their businesses.
 Most use some technology platform to coordinate all activities for the enterprise and for buildings.
 Still, many developers still rely on physical papers and don’t take full advantage of the Internet.
 Opportunities will abound to help them reap the advantages of the digital online world through moving to paperless offices and technology-enabled systems.
 In coming time, from a blue print to final layout, legal papers to administrative documents – all will migrate to the online digital format.

 Soon, machines will comprehend the clauses of an agreement easily and as a result, the need for human intervention will be reduced.
 Many property management, leasing and marketing functions will be done by AI, the same with some parts of the acquisition and finance process.
 The many other uses of AI in real estate have yet to be discovered, creating huge opportunities for those who can harness the power of this new technology to create efficiencies and new value for the industry.
 Enormous amounts of capital, both investment and research dollars are being poured into artificial intelligence.
-Estimates of the growth of the AI market run the gamut, but some suggest it could be as much as a $126 billion market by 2025.
+AI usage grew by 270% in the past 4 years and by 2021, it is expected to reach a figure of $2.29 trillion in business value.
+In turn, this also means 6.2 billion hours of worker productivity globally.
+AI augmentation will not affect AI replacing jobs statistics.
+AI augmentation is defined as a human-centered partnership where both humans and AI are working together in tandem in order to enhance cognitive performance.
+Augmented intelligence allows people to benefit from this partnership and gain an advantage as well.
+72% of business leaders see AI as a significant business advantage and 87% of companies that have adopted AI were using it to improve email marketing.

 Virtual and Augmented Reality Technology